shenrunzhang/shenrunzhang/README.md

 ### Hi there 👋

+I'm an undergrad at Rice interested in computer science, machine learning, and robotics.

+Currently working on an ML model to predict the Forex market.
+My other projects include autonomous vehicle path-finding and control, a computer vision target detection and classification pipeline for the SUAS drone competition, and person re-identification.

 <!--
 **sjchang123/sjchang123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.